ZhenyingZhu/StudyNotes/ComputerScience.md

 Worst-case minimization problem

-- nine balls, one heavier.
-A balance.
+- nine balls, find the one ball that is heavier given a balance.
+In total 2 times.
 Divide by 3

 ## Terms